The role of the Principal Certifier

 For Council inspections of works, you or your builder will need to call Council's Customer Service Centre on 9725 0222 to arrange an inspection, at least 24 hours before the inspection.

 If works are not ready for inspection, you are encouraged cancel or postpone the inspection, as incomplete works may require a re-inspection and additional fee.

-Council does inspections Monday to Friday and you are required to have your stamped plans on site (they should be available on-site throughout construction).
+Council undertakes inspections Monday - Friday and you are required to have your stamped plans on site (they should be available on-site throughout construction).